 31st MAY – 5th JUNE ’21

-You may visit us at a conference week on an Open Day, where you can meet our current students, gap year students, staff and alumni.
-There are also opportunity to taste lectures share in our community.
+You may visit us at a conference week on an Open Day, where you can meet our current students, staff and alumni.
+There will also be opportunities to join in with classes and share in our community.